-7. CONCLUSION
+CONCLUSION

 Happiness can be defined as subjective enjoyment of life-as-a-whole.
-In that sense, happiness is not an elusive concept.
-Conceptually it can be well distinguished from related matters and the phenomenon is well measurable.
-Empirical studies on happiness show considerable differences; both differences in average happiness across countries and differences between citizens within countries.
-Much of these differences can be grasped by now, and fuller comprehension seems in reach.
-At its present stage our understanding of happiness already shows that greater happiness for a greater number is possible in principle, and indicates some ways for achieving that goal.
+Empirical studies on happiness show considerable difference; both difference in average happiness across countries and differences between citizens within countries.
+At its present stage, our understanding of happiness already shows that greater happiness for a greater number is possible in principle, and indicates some ways for achieving that goal.